gbif/pipelines/mini-pipelines/README.md

 - The Elasticsearch schema will be aligned to the GBIF schema but it can change over time, users of this tool should expect continuos changes to the ES schema that could impact on the services depending on it.

 ### How to run the pipeline ###
-The Main class that runs this pipeline is `DwcaPipeline` and it uses a `DwcaMiniPipelineOptions` for configuration.
+The main class that runs this pipeline is `DwcaPipeline` and it uses a `DwcaMiniPipelineOptions` for configuration.

 The parameters that can be used can be seen using the `--help=DwcaMiniPipelineOptions` option: